HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/ntk/computing_ntk.rst

     the plots produced, see the :ref:`analytic NTK plots section below <analytic_ntk_plots>`.
 * ``n_top_eigenvalues``:
     This is the number of top eigenvalues that will be plotted when ``ntk_plots`` is ``True``.
-If a number is not specified, a default of 5 eigenvalues will be plotted.
+If a number is not specified, a default of 1 eigenvalue will be plotted.
 * ``x_scale`` / ``y_scale``:
-    If set to ``log``, the plots will be produced with a logarithmic scale on the respective axis.
+    If set to ``log``, the eigenvalue evolution plot will be produced with a logarithmic scale on the respective axis.
 Otherwise a linear scale will be used.
+* ``plot_n_epochs``:
+    The number of epochs for which eigenvector plots will be produced.
+    These will be equally spaced among all epochs.
+Default 6.
+* ``plot_n_eigenvectors``:
+    The eigenvectors for which eigenvector plots will be produced.
+Default 1.

 .. _analytic_ntk_plots: